We live stream our Council meetings and publish the recording on our YouTube channel, EastGippyTV.

-In line with the Local Government Act 2020 Councillors are able to attend Council meetings electronically or in person and the meetings will be open to the public via livestreaming.
+Under the Local Government Act 2020 Councillors can attend Council meetings electronically or in person and the meetings will be open to the public via livestreaming.

 All meetings are held at the Corporate Centre, 273 Main Street, Bairnsdale unless stated otherwise.